A Chiastic Perspective of the Davidic Covenant

 C) I will establish your seed forever

 Before examining the parallels it is important to observe that there is a large overlapping theme throughout this Psalm of heaven and earth.
-It's as if the two kiss and cross over each other constantly in this Psalm.
+It's as if the two kiss each other and cross over each other constantly in this Psalm.
 I will try to make note of each place that occurs as it applies to the study.
 This thought alone leads to the concept that this covenant concerns God's heavenly rule in the earth, giving emphasis and insight to Jesus teaching His disciples to pray...

 Your kingdom come.